Docs-log/meniscus-in-cylinder/README.md

    $$z(0),$$

   is treated as an unknown shooting parameter.
-- An initial guess for $z(0)$ is constructed from the linearized solution:
+- An initial guess for $z(0)$ is obtained from the small-slope linearization of the Young–Laplace equation, which reduces to a modified Bessel equation:

   $$z(0) \approx \frac{\cos\theta}{I_1(R / \ell_c)} ,$$